MagicForrest/DGVMTools/README.md

-# RVCtools
+# DGVM Ctools
-R Vegetation &amp; Climate Tools
+Tools for processing, analysing and plotting output from DGVMs (Dynamic Global Vegetation Models) in R

 ### Installation
-execute 'R CMD build RVCTools' from the parent directory
+execute 'R CMD build DGVMTools' from the parent directory

 ### Uplading modifications
-Before uploading modifications, make sure there are no error messages by executing R CMD check RVCTools
+Before uploading modifications, make sure there are no error messages by executing R CMD check DGVMTools

 git commit -a -m  "short text about the modifications" git push origin master